Z Axis Completion Almost

 So the Terco was not going to do any more work until it got some love and some spare parts.
 The spare parts are still on their way, but the love was availible here and now.

 The insides of the Terco are jam packed with cables and electronics.
 Three power converters, a complete computer, three drivers, and an inverter to drive the spindle.
 Not every single cable connecting all these parts together had been done in cleanest of ways.
+I even found one original cable from the 70s.
+The rubber was fascinatingly different from what we use today, and was cracking completely.

 Or Not